Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

 \subsection{Spline-Based Landmark Imputation}

-The imputation procedure addresses detection gaps resulting from MediaPipe failures.
-To this end, we apply \textit{piecewise spline interpolation}, treating each landmark-coordinate combination across time as an independent function to be reconstructed.
+Imputation is achieved through \textit{piecewise spline interpolation}, where each landmark-coordinate time series is treated as an independent function to be reconstructed.
 Missing values are estimated from their short temporal neighborhoods (window size of 5), leveraging information from both past and future frames.
 Specifically, we employ a cubic spline for robust reconstruction when at least four points are available in the series; otherwise, the procedure defaults to linear interpolation.
 The short-window constraint preserves kinematic plausibility and prevents extrapolation beyond the observed range.
-This step stabilizes the spatiotemporal trajectories prior to the encoding stage, mitigating discontinuities that could otherwise degrade classifier training.